rishi-m100/rishi-m100/README.md

 ### I'm Rishi, a passionate computer science student interested in software development, data science, and Machine Learning.
 ---

+## Portfolio

+Check out my [Portfolio](https://rishi-m100.github.io/portfolio/) to see more of my work!

 ## Projects

 ## Some of my featured projects